rust-lang/highfive/README.md

 `contributing` specifies the contribution guide link in the message which welcomes new contributors to the repository.
 If `contributing` is not present, the [Rust contributing.md][rustcontrib] will be linked instead.

+If PRs should be filed against a branch other than `master`, specify the correct destination in the `expected_branch` field.
+If `expected_branch` is left out, highfive will assume that PRs should be filed against `master` and post a warning if they're against some other branch.

 [rustcontrib]: https://github.com/rust-lang/rust/blob/master/CONTRIBUTING.md